Elites, and ecologies

 Guest lectures at...

-Cambridge University's Institute of Continuing Education; Boston College University, USA; London Metropolitan University; University of East Anglia; University of Hertfordshire; University College Cork; British Royal Literary & Scientific Institution; British Government Homes & Communities Department; British Chartered Institute of Housing
+Various colleges at University of Cambridge; Boston College, USA; London Metropolitan University; University of East Anglia; University of Hertfordshire; University College Cork; British Royal Literary & Scientific Institution; British Government Homes & Communities Department; British Chartered Institute of Housing

 Ongoing public policy work

-Hoffman has an office in Cambridge, UK, doing research and publications several times a year for British local authorities on the needs of their poorer communities.
+Hoffman keeps an office in Cambridge, UK.
+After many years of international work on public policy, she continues to do regular work for British local authorities on the grassroots needs of their poorer communities.